 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Gothenburg is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Gothenburg is a city of sales and office workers, managers, and professionals.
 There are especially a lot of people living in Gothenburg who work in management occupations (15.76%), sales jobs (11.17%), and office and administrative support (10.79%).

-Gothenburg is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Gothenburg does not have a public transit system used by locals to get to and from work.

-The education level of Gothenburg citizens is a little higher than the average for US cities and towns: 22.04% of adults in Gothenburg have at least a bachelor's degree.
+The citizens of Gothenburg are slightly better educated than the national average of 21.84% for all cities and towns, with 22.04% of adults in Gothenburg having a bachelor's degree or advanced degree.

 The per capita income in Gothenburg in 2022 was $40,707, which is wealthy relative to Nebraska, and upper middle income relative to the rest of the US.
 This equates to an annual income of $162,828 for a family of four.
 However, Gothenburg contains both very wealthy and poor people as well.